 In closing, I just want to share the experience of my first patty melt after moving to California from England.
 It was in the iconic Mel’s Diner on Sunset Blvd in Los Angeles (I couldn’t have planned it better) and I thought I may never eat a regular burger again.

-If you’ve tried this Classic Patty Melt Recipe or any other recipes on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below.
+If you’ve tried this Classic Patty Melt Recipe or any other recipes on the blog then don’t forget to rate the recipe and let me know how it turned out in the comments below.
 I love to hear from my readers!
-You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see daily recipe updates.

 - 1 tablespoon vegetable oil

 - 2 large yellow onions, peeled and sliced thin

 - 4 tablespoons mayonnaise

 - To a skillet, add the oil and butter over medium-low heat.
 When the butter is melted, add the onion, toss to coat in the butter and oil.
 Toss every 5 minutes until the onions are soft and golden brown.
 About 30 to 40 minutes.